 unemployment rate = (unemployed / civilian labor force) * 100

-Basically, the unemployment rate is a measure of those who are without employment and are taking active steps to find employment, shown as a ratio of all those who are in the labor force (either employed or unemployed).
+The unemployment rate is a measure of those who are without employment and are taking active steps to find employment, shown as a ratio of all those who are in the labor force (either employed or unemployed).
 Being included in the unemployment rate calculation can be thought of as having an attachment to the labor market – either one has a job or has actively sought to obtain one in the past four weeks.
-In the 2014 detailed
+In the 2020 detailed CPS reports for Oregon, the unemployment rate was 7.8%.

 A Note on Using the Detailed State Labor Force Data